tslever/Database_Design_And_Build/README.md

 We constructed table terms with columns id, season, and year.
 Column id is a not null primary key of whole numbers.
 Column season is a not null column of instances of "Spring", "Summer", and "Fall".
 Column year is a not null natural number greater than or equal to 2021.

 We constructed table teaching_assignments with columns id, course_id, term_id, and instructor_id.
 Column id is a not null primary key of whole numbers.
 Column course_id is a not null column of whole numbers that is a foreign key that references column id in table courses.
 Column term_id is a not null column of whole numbers that is a foreign key that references column id in table terms.
 Column instructor_id is a not null primary key of whole numbers that references column id in table instructors.

+# Indexes

+According to [1], "An index is a database structure that makes it quicker and easier to find records based on the values in one or more fields...
+For example, suppose you have a Customers table that holds customer information: name, address, phone number, Swiss bank account number, and so forth.
+The table also contains a CustomerId field that it uses as its primary key.
+Unfortunately customers usually don't remember their customer IDs, so you need to be able to look them up by name or phone number.
+If you make Name and Phone Number be two different keys, you can quickly locate a customer's record in three ways: by customer ID, by name, and by phone number...
+Place indexes on the fields you are most likely to need to search."

+We should build indexes for fields name of table instructors and name of table courses.
+We are most likely to need to search for instructor and course information.

 ## Database Analysis